-More convincingly, former San Francisco public defender Niki Solis writes in USA Today that Harris was indeed a progressive district attorney, citing Harris' practice of not charging low-level marijuana cases, her creation of a diversion program for juvenile offenders, and her refusal to pursue the death penalty, even in the case of a murdered police officer.
+More convincingly, San Francisco deputy public defender Niki Solis* writes in USA Today that Harris was indeed a progressive district attorney, citing Harris' practice of not charging low-level marijuana cases, her creation of a diversion program for juvenile offenders, and her refusal to pursue the death penalty, even in the case of a murdered police officer.

 "Simply put, Harris was the most progressive prosecutor in the state," Solis writes.
 "This is not an anecdotal opinion.
 It is based on facts."

 It is true that Harris pursued diversion programs and other progressive issues as San Francisco D.A.
 (It's also true that the San Francisco D.A. is probably the most progressive in the state as a general rule.
 Harris actually ran as a law-and-order candidate in 2003 against the incumbent lefty D.A.)